 Beginning the day with a simple and short meditation can make a huge difference for calming the mind and decreasing Vata.
-Each morning take 10-15 minutes to sit quietly, take some deep breaths and process through any racing thoughts.
-This morning routine is an amazing way to check-in with yourself and start off the day with a strong foundation.
-Even if you have never meditated before; simply find a comfortable seat, close the eyes, stop all external movements, begin to take long, slow, deep breaths and watch the mind and the thoughts.
+Each morning, take 10-15 minutes to sit quietly, take some deep breaths, and process any racing thoughts.
+This morning routine is an amazing way to check in with yourself and start off the day with a strong foundation.
+Even if you have never meditated before, simply find a comfortable seat, close your eyes, stop all external movements, begin to take long, slow, deep breaths, and watch the mind and thoughts.
 Do this for 10-15 minutes.
-If you need to quiet the mind, bring the focus to each inhale, exhale and the quiet pause in between.
+If you need to quiet the mind, bring the focus to each inhale, each exhale, and the quiet pause in between.

 6. Nadi Shodhana Pranayama.